p-j-smith/lipyphilic/docs/reference/analyses.rst

 	neighbours.run(start=None, stop=None, step=None)

-The results are stored as a :class:`scipy.sparse.csc_matrix` in the :attr:`neighbours.neighbours` attribute.
+The results are stored in the :attr:`neighbours.neighbours` attribute as a NumPy array of SciPy sparse matrices (of type :class:`scipy.sparse.csc_matrix`).
+Each sparse matrix contains the lipid neighbours at a given frame.

 .. tip::

-  Once the neighbour matrix has been generated, the local lipid compositions or the largest lipids cluster at each frame can be readily.
+  Once the neighbour matrices has been generated, the local lipid compositions or the largest lipids cluster at each frame can be readily.

 See :mod:`lipyphilic.lib.neighbours` for more information on this module, including how to calculate